 - This article introduces the background of MRP and S&OP Explorer.

-ERP systems and even advanced planning systems normally do not provide the type of high-level descriptive statistics that are important and figuring out supply chain planning quality and areas to improve.
+ERP systems and even advanced planning systems normally do not provide high-level descriptive statistics that are important and figuring out supply chain planning quality and areas to improve.
 Rather, they are focused on meeting the needs of planners often to evaluate specific product location combinations.
 It is surprising how many vendors have missed the critical workflows that are standard in Brightwork Explorer.

 - Brightwork Explorer can tell you how efficiently your inventory is being deployed.